Collections Resource Center

 In 2005, the 186,000 square foot Collections Resource Center was opened as a new facility for the storage of the Museum’s vast collections.
 This new state-of-the-art facility was built on site, located below ground level and just south of the Museum’s historic building.
 It united many of the Museum’s diverse collections in a single place to provide extra space for larger anthropological and geological items and spark-proof storage for our many zoological specimens that are stored in alcohol.
 The facility also provided vast new wet lab space, cryogenic storage for botanical and zoological DNA and tissue samples, and dedicated x-ray and histology labs.

 In 2001, construction began on the solution to this storage predicament: the Collections Resource Center.
 The Museum officially opened the doors on the 65 million dollar CRC and East Entrance project on September 12, 2005.
 That date also marked the beginning of our gargantuan effort to move many of the Museum collections from disparate locations across the historic building to the new facility.
-The CRC now houses more than 13 million specimens and objects from Anthropology, Geology, and Zoology as well as nearly 200,000 cryogenically frozen DNA and tissue samples from Botany and Zoology.
-Amazingly, the CRC now houses more than half of the Museum’s vast collections in an ideal, climate-controlled environment that will allow for continued expansion and collection innovation in the 21st century.
+The CRC now houses more than 11 million specimens and objects from our anthropological, geological, paleontological, and zoological collections, as well as nearly 200,000 cryogenically frozen DNA and tissue samples that run the gamut of our zoological holdings.
+Amazingly, the CRC now houses more than a third of the Museum’s vast collections in an ideal, climate-controlled environment that will allow for continued expansion and collection innovation in the 21st century.

 The Importance of Building the CRC on the Museum Campus